 But your front-line, relationship-driven loan officers might be skeptical.
 They might think, "Mortgage is a people business, not a numbers business."
 And they're not wrong.
 That’s the crucial point.
 This isn't about replacing the people-centric approach; it's about making it smarter.
 It's about using data to empower those relationships and focus them on the most fertile ground for growth.

-In a post-trigger-lead world, you can use the data to formulate and implement a solid lead gen strategy.
+In a post-trigger-lead world, you can use this kind of data to formulate and implement a solid lead gen strategy.
 There are three main aspects of this strategy - segment your market, position yourself in this market to win, use the data to communicate.

 Filter the data to see which lenders in your market are neglecting specific segments.
 Is there an unmet need for VA loans in a specific county?
-A surge of high-balance conventional applications that your competitors are slow to approve?
+You know that by evaluating the veteran population presence in that county, their homeownership rate, and use of mortgage (specifically VA loans vs. others).
+A surge of high-balance conventional applications that your competitors are denying at a higher rate?
+You can measure that in HMDAVision with pull-through rate.
 This data gives you a precise map of where to target your marketing dollars and messaging.

 The old way of networking is to chase lists of top producers.
 This is an addiction that creates generic, transactional relationships.
 The new way is to become a true market expert that the best partners will seek out.
 Instead of looking for who is busy, HMDAVision allows you to see precisely where the opportunities are.
 You can plot transactions on a map, filtering by property type, loan amount, and property value.
 This transforms a city map into a strategic playbook, allowing you to approach partners with actionable insight that no one else has.